satish-pati/GPU_SIMULATOR/README.md

        - Implement the Simulator Class in python (by 19-Feb-2025)
        - Test the excecution of BubbleSort in CPP version(by 19-Feb-2025)
   - Niharika:
-       - Add intial GUI for Python Version(by 19-Feb-2025)
+       - Add  GUI for Python Version(by 19-Feb-2025)
        - Final Error solving & reviewing code in CPP versions(by 19-Feb-2025)

 ### **Meeting 6 (17-Feb-2025)**